HL7/phd/input/intro-notes/StructureDefinition-PhgDevice-intro.md

 A PHG does not have an System-Information and Clock object, but for the purposes of reporting the PHG information, like its system identifier, time synchronization, and serial number, these values are treated *as if* they came from these objects.

 Unlike the PHD where one reports the information if delivered, in the PHG case far fewer fields are required to be reported.
-The following table summarizes the required fields and their mappings:
+The following table summarizes the required fields and their FHIR representation:

 <style>table, th, td {
 border: 1px solid black;